Psalm 81: Judaism

+Book of Common Prayer

+In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the morning of the sixteenth day of the month.

 Musical settings

 Heinrich Schütz set Psalm 81 in a metred version in German, "Singet mit Freuden unserm Gott", SWV 178, as part of the Becker Psalter, first published in 1628.
 George Frideric Handel composed a movement of his Occasional Oratorio, HWV 62, setting verses 1 and 2 c.
 1745.

 William Walton's 1931 cantata Belshazzar's Feast takes text from the psalm.
 In 1964, Herman Berlinski used the psalm in English, Sing joyfully, for four-part choir, organ and obbligato trumpet, combining it with texts from the High Holiday Prayerbook).
 Verses 1-4 were set by Adrian Batten in a sacred anthem entitled "O sing joyfully".
 Verse 1 was set by Alan Hovhaness for his motet Opus 68 Sing Aloud.

 Ofer Ben-Amots set the psalm in Hebrew for mixed choir and metal percussion in 1989.
 A 2022 song by New Zealand singer Brooke Ligertwood, "Honey in the Rock", is based on verse 16.
 An al-female a cappella group, Sweet Honey in the Rock, founded in 1973, takes its name from the same verse.